BigweldIndustries/BigBot/README.md

 >status dnd - Checks if do not disturb is on

->yt "video name" - Sends the first result for those youtube search terms in chat
+>yt "video name" - Sends the first result for those youtube search terms in chat (Known error, working on fix)

 >wipe - Deletes all channels (Requires confirmation in the console)